Ster: History

 Ster started using Loeki de Leeuw shorts for its commercial breaks in 1972.

 In May 1990, the government announced the passing of a law to enable television commercials - and consequently - Ster's activities, to be allowed on Sundays.
 The law was approved in April 1991.
 Ster's advertising growth in 1993 projected a 50% slide due to the impact of a commercial recession, witnessing no growth in the first half of the year.

 On 8 November 2001, STER introduced a new logo.
 The existing four-blocked diamond-cube logo was confined to history after 36 years of legal competition, and was replaced by a blue-lined diamond that contains the "Ster" wordmark which uses the Franklin Gothic typeface, which cements its status as a "dynamic organisation" rather than a "bureaucratic company".
 Loeki continued during breaks due to his popularity.
 The new logo debuted on STER's website on 2 January 2002.
 Since 2003, the opening and closing bumpers have been aligned with the graphics of the three channels.

+In 2018, Ster planned the increase of its revenue on YouTube, at then evaluated at €5 million, to €40 million, in order to compensate the losses in online advertising on NPO's websites.